ToshioCP/Gtk4-tutorial/gfm/sec11.md

 4 }
 ~~~

-When this function is run, the following procedure is gone through.
+When this function is involed, a TfeTextView instance is created and initialized.

-1. Initialize GObject (GInitiallyUnowned) part in TfeTextView instance.
+The initialization process is as follows.

-2. Initialize GtkWidget part in TfeTextView instance.
+1. Initializes GObject (GInitiallyUnowned) part in TfeTextView instance.
-3. Initialize GtkTextView part in TfeTextView instance.
+2. Initializes GtkWidget part in TfeTextView instance.
-4. Initialize TfeTextView part in TfeTextView instance.
+3. Initializes GtkTextView part in TfeTextView instance.

-Step one through three is done automatically.
+4. Initializes TfeTextView part in TfeTextView instance.

-Step four is done by the function `tfe_text_view_init`.
+The step one through three is done by `g_object_init`, `gtk_widget_init` and `gtk_text_view_init`.

-In the same way, `gtk_text_view_init`, `gtk_widget_init` and `g_object_init` is the initialization functions of GtkTextView, GtkWidget and GObject respectively.
+They are called by the system automatically and you don't need to care about them.
-You can find them in the GTK or GLib source files.
+Step four is done by the function `tfe_text_view_init` in `tfetextview.c`.

 ~~~C
 1 static void